 Ideally prosecutors should review cases for legal sufficiency after law enforcement agencies have investigated them, and then make recommendations for warrants based on this review.

-Procedures for reviewing citizen complaints vary but few prosecutors conduct this activity.
-In two thirds of the offices, warrants are recommended by law enforcement agencies.
+Procedures for citizen complaints vary.
+In 47 percent of the offices warrants are recommended by either law enforcement agencies or magistrates.

 5. Programs available as alternatives to prosecution